Leading Involvement in Film Technique

 API RISE

-API RISE works to support freedom and opportunity for people who are currently or formerly incarcerated, youth, families in tough situations, and the communities around them.
+API RISE (Asian Pacific Islander Reentry Through Inclusion, Support & Empowerment) works to support freedom and opportunity for people who are currently or formerly incarcerated, youth, families in tough situations, and the communities around them.
 Through education, support, and advocacy, they help people build power and create real change.
 They believe in a compassionate community where people support and work toward a future where everyone has the chance to thrive.

 Facebook